Photo: Jay Mather.

 The End of an Era

-The Santiam Wagon Road served as a livestock trail and the only freight route over this section of the Cascades for most of the 74 years (1865-1939) it was in use.
-It spanned a distance of almost 400 miles on today’s roads and provided passage for around 5000 wagons during the first 15 years of its existence.
+The The Santiam Wagon Road served as a livestock trail and the only freight route over the central Cascades for most of the 74 years (1865-1939) it was in use.
+It spanned a distance of almost 400 miles on today’s roads and provided passage for around 5,000 wagons during the first 15 years of its existence.

-By 1900, the Columbia Southern Railroad connected to Shaniko (north of Madras), taking much of the freight traffic, especially the wool wagon trains, away from the wagon road.
+By 1900, the Columbia Southern Railroad connected to Shaniko, diverting freight traffic, especially the wool wagons, away from the Wagon Road.
 By 1911, the Oregon Trunk Railroad reached Bend, further rerouting traffic.
-The road over McKenzie Pass opened in the 1920s and the Santiam Pass road opened in 1939 bringing automobiles, modern highways, and the end of an era.
+The road over McKenzie Pass opened in the 1920s and the Santiam Pass road opened in 1939, bringing automobiles, modern highways, and the end of an era.

 Bibliography